brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/nse.md

 (ref:first-name) lives with (ref:his-her) parents, grandmother, and older brother and sister in City, State.
 Both parents graduated from high school.
 Recent stressors include a family member's illness.
 Family mental health history includes depression.

-### Prior Testing
+## Prior Testing

 (ref:first-name) had a previous neuropsychological evaluation (Month 20XX), shortly following (ref:his-her) 20XX concussion.
 Results at that time indicated age-appropriate intelligence, but weaknesses in attention, executive skills, memory, fine motor speed, and word-finding.
 Of note, on the day of that prior testing (ref:he-she) had not taken stimulant medication and reported continuous headache.

 ## Mental Status & Behavioral Observations During Interview

-(ref:first-name) arrived on time to the interview. (ref:he-she-cap) was alert, oriented to the situation, and appeared to understand the questions that were being asked of (ref:him-her). (ref:he-she-cap) was articulate, demonstrated a clear and logical thought process, and (ref:his-her) speech was normal in rate, pitch and prosody. (ref:his-her-cap) affect was normal in range and expression.
+(ref:first-name) arrived on time to the interview. (ref:he-she-cap) was alert, oriented to the situation, and appeared to understand the questions that were being asked of (ref:him-her). (ref:he-she-cap) was articulate, demonstrated a clear and logical thought process, and (ref:his-her) speech was normal in rate, pitch, and prosody. (ref:his-her-cap) affect was normal in range and expression.

 ## Summary/Impression